Sundazed Music

-Sundazed Music is an American independent record label based in Coxsackie, New York.
-It specializes in obscure and rare recordings from the 1950s to the 1970s.
-In 2000, Sundazed had a staff of 15 and two mixing studios, including a vintage audio equipment collection.
+Sundazed Music is an American independent record label founded and based in Coxsackie, New York.
+It was initially known as a 1960s-centric surf, garage, and psych label.
+Over time with the additions of imprints such as Modern Harmonic, Americana Anthropology, Beat Rocket, Dot Matrix Recordings, and Liberty Spike Recordings, their reach spans most genres and many decades while still firmly rooted as an archival label.

 History

 Label founders Bob Irwin and his wife Mary started the label in 1989.
-Irwin's skill at restoring old vinyl records for the (then new) CD format, attracted the attention of major labels, who increasingly solicited him to help them re-issue material from their back catalogs.
+Irwin's skill at restoring old vinyl records for the (then new) CD format attracted the attention of major labels, who increasingly solicited him to help them re-issue material from their back catalogs.
 He helped Sony Music release their archival Legacy Records label.
 Later, his restoration work included early material by the likes of Bob Dylan, Nancy Sinatra, and the Byrds.
 Irwin also worked at Arista for a time.

-The first Sundazed releases were 1960s recordings by the Knickerbockers and the Five Americans, and reflected Irwin's personal preference for garage rock and surf music.
+The first Sundazed releases were The Great Lost Knickerbockers Album!
+(1989) by the Knickerbockers and Western Union by the Five Americans, and reflected Irwin's personal preference for garage rock and surf music.
 Later releases included the albums of the Turtles, the Challengers, Liverpool Five, and Jan and Dean's long-lost album Save for a Rainy Day.
 The company reissued the complete catalog of LPs by New Orleans funk pioneers the Meters on vinyl and CD.
 The label later ventured into country music, including extensive reissues of Capitol Records albums by Buck Owens and other acts including Jimmy Bryant.
 Sundazed also issued vintage jazz guitar albums through their Euphoria label.

 Reissues

+While Sundazed does license many of their releases from labels including Universal Music Group, Sony, and Rhino, they do a large amount of licenses direct with the artists or the artists' estates.

+Additionally, Sundazed Music has purchased catalogs over the years.
+These catalog purchases include the 1995 purchase of the 1966 Jan And Dean concept album Save For A Rainy Day from Dean Torrence, the 1996 purchase of The Golden State Recorders studio masters, the 2000 acquisition of both the Edison International label (home to the Music Emporium and the recordings of Abnak Records, the home to the Five Americans, Bobby Patterson and Jon and Robin.
+In 2002, they purchased the Best Records, United International, Cedwicke and Wickwire catalogs, including the recordings of the Pyramids and the Daisy Chain.
+In 2019, they purchased Salem, Oregon-based Garland Records.
+In 2021, they acquired the exclusive rights to the Shiloh Records (Safe At Home by the International Submarine Band, the Kentucky Colonels) catalog.
+In 2021, they also purchased an extensive tape archive of the Kay Bank Studios to strengthen their partnership with the Trashmen.